robwelan/be-a-react-dev-ws-01/content/blog/todo-building-a-todo-application-index-file-with-typescript-reactjs-recoil-and-chakra-ui/index.md

 ## What Now?

-Ah, you will have to wait for the next exciting installment dear coder.
+Ah, you’ll have to wait for the next exciting installment dear coder.

 Thank you for reading thus far.